 This recipe is versatile and easy to adapt.
 Below are some simple ingredient substitutions.

-- Mustard seeds - omit these as needed, or add ½ teaspoon of mustard powder at the same time as the tomatoes instead
+- Mustard seeds: Substitute with ½ teaspoon of mustard powder.
+Add at the same time as the tomatoes.

-- Cumin seeds - omit these as needed, or add ½ teaspoon of ground cumin at the same time as the tomatoes instead
+- Cumin seeds - Use ½ teaspoon of ground cumin instead.
+Add this at the same time as the tomatoes.

-- Step 1: Optional-Use a mini chopper to quickly chop the garlic, ginger, and green chili peppers to save time.
+- Use a mini chopper to quickly chop the garlic, ginger, and green chili peppers to save time.
+Or chop them finely with a knife.

-- Step 5: For a chunkier chutney, press lightly and leave some tomato pieces intact; for a smoother texture, mash more thoroughly.
-Adding the spices after turning off the heat keeps their flavor bright and prevents bitterness.
+- For a chunkier chutney, press lightly and leave some tomato pieces intact, mash more thoroughly for a smoother texture.
+Add the spices after turning off the heat to keep their flavor bright and prevent bitterness.

-Try this healthy meal-prep High-Protein Roasted Lentils & Quinoa Bowl with tomato chutney.
+Try my healthy High-Protein Roasted Lentils & Quinoa Bowl with tomato chutney.

 Ingredients